Election 2020: Latinx Women's Vote Could Affect The Outcome

 She says she "worried to death" about her husband whose high fever would not subside for weeks, and also about infecting her son's family.

-Capellán, who describes her family and herself as devout Christians says, "President Trump lacks humanity, he's selfish and arrogant."
+Capellán, who describes her family and herself as devout Christians, says, "President Trump lacks humanity, he's selfish and arrogant."

 She says Trump's handling of the coronavirus pandemic reflects that.
 "People, especially people of color, are dying from COVID-19 and he's not doing anything."
 She says the administration's inaction feels racist to her.

 According to a recent survey, Latinx women could change the election.
-With the crushing impact of the coronavirus on the Latinx community, more than 50% of Latinx women disapprove of Trump's handling of the pandemic; 77% say Trump ignored early COVID-19 warning signs and downplayed the seriousness of the pandemic, and 67% say they'll vote for Joe Biden.
+With the crushing impact of the coronavirus on the Latinx community, more than 50% of Latinx women disapprove of Trump's handling of the pandemic, 77% say Trump ignored early COVID-19 warning signs and downplayed the seriousness of the pandemic, and 67% say they'll vote for Biden.

 "These are the most important elections of our lives as immigrants, as people of color and women," says Jossie Flor Sapunar, communications director at Casa in Action, an organization that has been doing voter outreach work in immigrant and people of color communities in the Mid-Atlantic region for the past 10 years.